 Some important points to note:

 - As Marriage is a sacrament of the household of the Orthodox Church, the ideal is to marry someone of that same household of faith.
-By a concession, the Church will also bless the marriage of an Orthodox Christian to a non-Orthodox Christian, provided the latter has been baptised in water, in the name of the Father, and of the Son, and of the Holy Spirit.
+By a concession, the Church will also bless the marriage of an Orthodox Christian to a non-Orthodox believer in Christ.
 The Church cannot marry one of its children to a non-Christian.
 It is important to read this in the context of the door to the Church of Christ always being open to those who wish to enter it and unite themselves fully to the Orthodox Church.

 - Both parties wishing to marry must be free to do so.
 That is to say, they must not be already married.
 The ideal is for marriage to be for life.
 However, the Church recognises that unfortunate things can happen and makes a concession in those circumstances.
 If either party has previously been married, they must be able to show that either a divorce has been granted or produce the death certificate of the previous spouse, in case of widowhood.
 The maximum number of marriages the Church can bless is three, with the third being in extraordinary cases only.